adrn/gala/docs/examples/integrate-potential-example.rst

    >>> orbits = pot.integrate_orbit(new_ics, dt=2., n_steps=2000)

 We'll now plot the final positions of these orbits over isopotential contours.
-We use the :meth:`~gary.potential.Potential.plot_contours` method of the potential object to plot the potential contours.
+We use the :meth:`~gala.potential.Potential.plot_contours` method of the potential object to plot the potential contours.
 This function returns a :class:`~matplotlib.figure.Figure` object, which we can then use to over-plot the orbit points::